benoitdupont/benoitdupont.github.io/_posts/2019-12-21-start-your-java-career.markdown

 published: true
 ---

-_Work in progress, alpha version 0.1_
+_Work in progress, alpha version 0.2_

-Fresh out from university, ready to start your career, frustrated because your code is not satisfying ?
+Fresh out from university, ready to start your career, wanting to improve your coding skills ?

-Here's a compilation of all the resources to you can read and watch to write better code:
+Here's a compilation full of resources that you can read and watch to write better code:

 _Note: this is a strongly opinionated article from my own experience, for Java developers_

 # Some books that you just need to read

-1. Clean code
+1. Clean Code: A Handbook of Agile Software Craftsmanship, by Uncle Bob.
+A great book on how to write simple and elegant code
-2. Pragmatic Programmer
+2. The Pragmatic Programmer: From Journeyman to Master, by Andrew Hunt and David Thomas.
+A good general purpose book on the skills and the ecosystem to become a good programmer.
-3. Testing Driven Development
+3. Test Driven Development: By Example, by Kent Beck.
+It's not easy to be convinced about TDD by reading theory on the subject.
+But seeing it in action in the book is way better.

 _I'm not trying to be comprehensive here, but I try to be reasonable on where to start_